Lamine Yamal: Club career

-Youth career
+Early career

-Growing up through the youth ranks of La Masia, Yamal was soon viewed as one of the academy's best prospects.
-Initially added to the Juvenil A team – already above his age grade – for the 2022–23 season, Yamal was selected by Xavi to train with the first team along with other youngsters in early September 2022.
-While still yet to sign his first professional contract with the club, he appeared to be one of the academy members to most impress the coach.

-Yamal made his first-team debut on 29 April 2023, replacing Gavi in the 83rd minute of a 4–0 victory against Real Betis in La Liga, in which he registered a shot on target and became the fifth youngest player in La Liga's history at 15 years, 9 months, and 16 days old, and the youngest to appear for Barcelona's first team since the 15-year-old Armando Sagi in 1922, over a century before.
-He won his first title with Barça on 14 May 2023, having been part of the squad that won the 2022–23 La Liga, but missed the title celebration the following week due to international duty with Spain.
+As Yamal progressed through the ranks of Barcelona's La Masia youth academy, he was soon considered one of its best prospects.
+Initially added to the Juvenil A team – already above his age grade – for the 2022–23 season, Yamal was selected by Xavi to train with the first team along with other young players in early September 2022.
+(Note: Attributed to multiple references:) He made his first-team debut on 29 April 2023, replacing Gavi in the 83rd minute of a 4–0 victory against Real Betis in La Liga, in which he registered a shot on target.
+At 15 years, 9 months, and 16 days old, he was the youngest player to appear for Barcelona's first team since the 15-year-old Armando Sagi in 1922.
+On 14 May 2023, Yamal was a member of the Barcelona squad that won the 2022–23 La Liga championship.

-2023–24: First team breakthrough
+2023–24 season: First team breakthrough

-Although he remained on the Barcelona Atlètic squad throughout the season, Yamal earned his first start for the club on 20 August 2023 in a 2–0 victory over Cádiz at the Estadi Olímpic Lluís Companys.
-His first start was met with a standing ovation as he was subbed off with five minutes left in the game.
-In his next starting appearance, Yamal was named man of the match after contributing towards two goals scored by Gavi and Robert Lewandowski in a 4–3 victory over Villarreal on 28 August.
+Although Yamal remained on Barcelona's reserve team throughout the 2023–24 season, he earned his first start for the club on 20 August 2023 during a 2–0 victory over Cádiz at the Estadi Olímpic Lluís Companys.
+He became the youngest Barcelona starter in history, and was met with a standing ovation.
+In his next starting appearance, he was named Man of the Match after providing two assists during a 4–3 victory over Villarreal on 28 August.
 He was named the inaugural U23 Player of the Month for August as a result of his performances.
-On 19 September, Yamal made his Champions League debut in a 5–0 victory over Royal Antwerp.
-On 2 October, Yamal extended his contract with Barcelona until 2026, with a buyout clause of €1 billion.
-Two days later, he started in his first match of the Champions League against Porto.
-On 8 October, Yamal scored his first goal for the first team in a 2–2 away draw to Granada and made his first El Clásico appearance as a substitute in a 2–1 loss at home on 28 October.
-On 4 December, Yamal was given the inaugural Golden Boy The Youngest trophy, which is awarded to the youngest player nominated for the Golden Boy award.
-Subsequently, on the ceremony day, Yamal was not present due to school.
+On 19 September, Yamal made his Champions League debut in a 5–0 victory over Royal Antwerp, becoming the second-youngest player in history to play in the tournament.
+On 2 October, he extended his contract with Barcelona until 2026, with a buyout clause of €1 billion.
+The following week, he scored his first senior goal during a 2–2 draw with Granada.
+In early December, Yamal was given the inaugural Golden Boy The Youngest trophy, which is awarded to the youngest player nominated for the Golden Boy award.